GabrielRochon/WattpadStats/README.md

 # WattpadStats
 Wattpad Stats tracks your Wattpad story's stats using a web scraper.
 It helps you track your progress and the exposure of your novel on the platform.

+# How does it work?
+Modify the title & the URL of your novel in scraper.py.
+Once it's done, simply run the Python script.
+I'd recommend you to set up an automated task (if you're on Windows) that executes the script every day at a set time, so you get realistic data on a fixed 24-hour span.

 # Version 1.0
 First version of the snippet.
 Currently extracts & stores in a text file:
 - Readers count